Fox’s Biscuits employs over 3,000 people. An extensive own-label producer, it is best known for the Rocky and Party Rings biscuits.

 Meredith & Drew had around five percent of the British crisps market by 1963, with own-label production for Marks & Spencer and a strong presence in the licensed trade.

-A new crisp factory was acquired in Lanarkshire in 1963, as the snack contributed to an increasing share of turnover, and the Ashby-de-la-Zouch facility was struggling to meet demand.
+A new crisp factory was acquired in Lanarkshire in 1963, as the snack product contributed an increasing share of turnover, and the Ashby-de-la-Zouch facility was struggling to meet demand.
 The Lanarkshire site employed 280 people.

 In 1967 the company was strong in own-label production, savoury biscuits, the catering trade and potato crisps.
 Meredith & Drew, with four percent of the British biscuit market, was acquired by United Biscuits in 1967.